0xPolygonMiden/miden-client/crates/web-client/test/README.md

    - Can alternatively run `yarn test:clean` to run the .wasm build process prior to testing.
 We provide both paths as the build process can take some time.

 1. For running an individual test by name run `yarn test -g <test-name>`
+1. To enable logging from the client to the terminal, run `yarn test:logs`

 ## Writing tests